mschophuizen/template-1/Help.md

 Prompt to make a test branche: make a branche in git named "test" Prompt to make a test branche: make a branche in git named "Development"

-Prompt to activate a branche: activate branche "Development"
+Prompt to activate a branche "main": activate branche "main" Prompt to activate a branche "Test": activate branche "Test" Prompt to activate a branche "Development": activate branche "Development"